 The Control Panel

 Hosting providers don’t typically program their own backend/administrative areas.
-Instead, they use existing software platforms, that allow customers to manage the various aspects and features of their hosting accounts.
+Instead, they use existing software platforms that allow customers to manage the various aspects and features of their hosting accounts.

-cPanel and Plesk are two of the most commonly used control panels in web hosting and the learning curve isn’t steep at all, so even if you’re not tech savvy, it won’t take long to learn your way around.
+cPanel and Plesk are two of the most commonly used control panels in web hosting, and the learning curve isn’t steep at all, so even if you’re not tech-savvy, it won’t take long to learn your way around.

 Supported Scripting Languages

 Websites and custom functionality are all done using scripting languages, and there are plenty of choices outside the norm (HTML5) that most people recognize.
-The type of scripting language supported will vary depending on the operating systems or server types a hosting company uses.

-For example, a Windows-based hosting might support ASP, Active PERL, PHP, Python, SSI, Apache Tomcat, and some others.
+For example, a Windows-based hosting might support ASP, Active PERL, PHP, Python, SSI, Apache Tomcat, and others.

-A Linux-based hosting might support the same or similar languages, like PHP, but may not support JAVA, ASP, or JSP or specific components related to Windows.
+Linux-based hosting might support the same or similar languages, like PHP, but may not support JAVA, ASP, or JSP or specific components related to Windows.

 Website Builders

-Some hosting providers give you bonus tools, like website builders, making it easy to get your site online without any knowledge of languages like HTML or PHP.
+Some hosting providers give you bonus tools, like website builders, making it easy to get your site online without knowledge of languages like HTML or PHP.

 A good website builder will even come loaded with professionally designed templates to give you a starting point.
 All you have to do is customize the template with your logo, images, and content to make it your own.